Sales & Support: +1 (480) 360-6463

 • Verifying documents and land ownership accuracy

-• Preparing closing report and finalizing transactions
+• Preparing closing reports and finalizing transactions

 • Examining mortgages and trust deeds